Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DSecure.md

 ## Overview

-3-D Secure (3DS) is a protocol designed to be an additional security layer for online credit and debit card transactions.
+3-D Secure (3DS and EMV 3-D Secure) is a protocol designed to be an additional security layer for online credit and debit card transactions.
 The name refers to the "three domains" which interact using the protocol: the merchant/acquirer domain, the issuer domain, and the interoperability domain.

+3-D Secure technologies include Visa Secure (previously Verified by Visa), Mastercard SecureCode, Discover ProtectBuy, JCB International J/Secure, and American Express SafeKey.

 Transactions can originate from a either a merchant 3DS service or through Commerce Hub's 3DS Authentication service.
-Merchants can submit this data as either a passthrough or a authentication request.
+Merchants can submit this data as either a passthrough or an authentication request.

 ---